pediapress/mwlib.rl/README.txt

 Any changes need to be done with care in order not to break things!
 Check the pdfstyles.py file for more information.

+Also check the customnodetransformer.py file for more options for customization.

 Contact/Further Information
 ======================================================================